bary249/The-Yellow-Castle/GAME_RULES.md

 ## 2.1 Fog of War

-- **Enemy base terrains are hidden** at the start of the match.
+- **Enemy base terrains AND cards are hidden** at the start of the match.
 - You see "???" on enemy base tiles until revealed.
-- A lane's enemy base terrain is **revealed when you capture that lane's middle tile**.
+- A lane's enemy base is **revealed when you capture that lane's middle tile**.
-- Once revealed, the terrain **stays visible for the rest of the match**.
+- Once revealed, both terrain AND cards **stay visible for the rest of the match**.
-- This adds strategic uncertainty about terrain bonuses the enemy might have.
+- This adds strategic uncertainty:
+  - You don't know enemy terrain bonuses
+  - You don't know what cards they've deployed to their base

 ---